raas-dev/artery/README.md

 ### Pre-commit hooks

-[Husky](https://typicode.github.io/husky/#/) is used for running the git hooks defined in `.husky/pre-commit`, such as:
+[Husky](https://typicode.github.io/husky/#/) is used for running the various code analysis tools defined in `.husky/pre-commit`, such as:

 - [Trivy](https://github.com/aquasecurity/trivy) for various security scans
+- [Prettier](https://prettier.io/) for formatting code based on `.prettierrc`
-- [ESLint](https://eslint.org/) for linting and fixing TypeScript, configured in `.eslintrc.js`
+- [ESLint](https://eslint.org/) for linting and fixing code based on `.eslintrc.js`
-- [Prettier](https://prettier.io/) for formatting, configured in `.prettierrc`
 - [Spectral](https://stoplight.io/open-source/spectral/) for linting OpenAPI
-- `npm run portman` to generate always up-to-date API tests from `openapi.yaml`
+- `npm run portman` for generating up-to-date API tests based on `openapi.yaml`

 Husky is installed in Node.js development dependencies (on `npm install`).

 ### IDE checks

-VSCode is preferred as it can install the extensions defined in `.vscode/extensions.json`.
-Then linting, formatting and static analysis runs write-time, before code even ends up in a commit.
+You can use VSCode to install the extensions defined in `.vscode/extensions.json` so linting, static analysis and formatting runs continuously write-time, before code even ends up in a commit.

-You have to install [Semgrep](https://github.com/returntocorp/semgrep), [hadolint](https://github.com/hadolint/hadolint) for your operating system to benefit from the extensions.
+You have to install [Semgrep](https://github.com/returntocorp/semgrep), [hadolint](https://github.com/hadolint/hadolint) for your operating system to benefit from the VSCode extensions.

-#### Linters
+#### Linting

-You may run [ESLint](https://eslint.org/) manually for fixing issues if any:
+You may run [ESLint](https://eslint.org/) manually for linting the codebase
+manually:

     npm run lint:fix

+Or [Spectral](https://stoplight.io/open-source/spectral/) for linting the OpenAPI definition files manually:

+    npm run lint:spec

-#### Code analysis
+#### Static analysis

-You may run [Semgrep](https://github.com/returntocorp/semgrep) manually for static code analysis:
+You may run [Semgrep](https://github.com/returntocorp/semgrep) manually for the git working copy:

     npm run sa